Man wins compensation over faulty gym equipment

 Posted: 7th March 2015

-Posted in: Gym & Leisure Centre Injuries Public Liability
+Posted in: Gym & Leisure Centre Accidents Head and Brain Injuries Public Place Accidents

 A man has been awarded £1.3million in compensation after faulty gym equipment left him blind in one eye and partially sighted in the other.
 46-year-old Muaro Carneiro had been using the equipment at David Lloyd Leisure, founded by the former British tennis star, when a fitness resistance band came free from its fastings and hit him in the eyes.
 David Lloyd Leisure admitted failing to discharge a duty contrary to section 30 of the Health and Safety at Work Act 1974 at Teeside crown court.